rickwporter/openapi-spec-tools/CLI_GEN.md

 ### Layout File

 It is difficult to get a good CLI structure through inference from the OAS.
 Rather than get it wrong, let the user tell you what the CLI should look like.
 Hopefully, the layout structure is easy to extend over time.

+The `cli-gen layout suggest` is a tool which attempts to infer a CLI structure from the OAS.
+It is most useful for generating an initial attempt an a layout file.

 ### No OpenAPI Models